dereneaton/ipyrad/docs/files.rst

 Input data/files
 =================
-ipyrad_ can be used to assemble any kind of data that is generated using a restriction digest method (RAD-seq) or
+ipyrad_ can be used to assemble any kind of data that is generated using a restriction digest method (RAD, ddRAD) or related amplification-based process (e.g., NextRAD, RApture).

 .. _data_types:
 Supported data types
 --------------------

-There are increasingly a huge range of ways to generate reduced representation genomic data sets using either restriction digestion or a set of primers or baits, many of which can be assembled in ipyrad.
-Because it is difficult to keep up with all of the names, we use our own terminology, described below, to group together data types that can be analyzed using the same methods.
-If you have a data type that isn't described below and your're not sure if it can be analyzed in ipyrad :ref:`let us know here<gitter>`.
+There is increasingly a large variety of ways to generate reduced representation genomic data sets using either restriction digestion or primer sets, many of which can be assembled in ipyrad_.
+Because it is difficult to keep up with all of the names, we use our own terminology, described below, to group together data types that can be analyzed using the same bioinformatic methods.

-is some confusion in the literature about the names of
+If you have a data type that is not described below and you're not sure if it can be analyzed in ipyrad_ :ref:`let us know here<gitter>`.

 rad
 ^^^
-This category is used for any datatype which uses a single restriction enzyme or amplicon.
+This category includes data types which use a single cutter to generate DNA fragments for sequencing based on a single cut site.

 e.g., RAD-seq (citation)

 ddrad
 ^^^^^^

-This category is used for any datatype which select fragments that were digested by two different restriction enzymes on either end.
-During assembly is is analyzed differently from the **rad** data type by more stringent filtering.
+This category includes data types which select fragments that were digested by two different restriction enzymes with cut the fragment on either end.
+During assembly this type of data is analyzed differently from the **rad** data type by more stringent filtering of the second (usually more common) cutter.

 e.g., double-digest RAD-seq (Peterson et al. xxx)

 gbs
 ^^^^